How much should my remodel cost?

 • brand new custom cabinets, counters, back splash, flooring, fixtures, & paint with quality materials & labor

-• taking down non-load bearing walls or creating a small opening in load-bearing walls
+• eliminating non-load bearing walls or creating a small opening in load-bearing walls

 • possibly basic appliances, but not necessarily